intel-samples/Microsoft-Build-Workshop2025/README.md

-# MS Build Workshop 2025: Streamlining Enterprise AI RAG Pipelines with OPEA ChatQnA
+# Microsoft Build 2025 Workshop: Streamlining Enterprise AI RAG Pipelines with OPEA ChatQnA

 ## Abstract

 Retrieval-augmented generation (RAG) systems are transforming enterprise AI by delivering accurate and contextually aware responses.
 However, RAG's success hinges on high-quality data preparation and robust deployment pipelines.
-This workshop focuses on OPEA Chat QnA to showcase an end-to-end workflow for building scalable RAG systems.
+This workshop focuses on OPEA ChatQnA to showcase an end-to-end workflow for building scalable RAG systems.
 Participants will gain hands-on experience in preparing data, configuring RAG pipelines, and integrating these tools to address real-world enterprise challenges.

-This workshop demonstrates an end-to-end solution using OPEA Chat QnA, providing participants with hands-on experience in:
+This workshop demonstrates an end-to-end solution using OPEA ChatQnA, providing participants with hands-on experience in:
 - Ensuring data quality for retrievers.
 - Deploying models at scale on Microsoft* Azure VMs.
 - Integrating pipelines to streamline workflows.